The Conquest of Bread: Chapters 1–3: Right to well-being

-Kropotkin goes on to say that the central obstacle preventing humanity from claiming this right is the state's violent protection of private property.
-Kropotkin compares this relationship to feudalism, saying that even if the forms have changed, the essential relationship between the propertied and the landless is the same as the relationship between a feudal lord and their serfs.
+Kropotkin further contends that the central obstacle preventing humanity from claiming this right is the state's violent protection of private property.
+Kropotkin compares this relationship to feudalism, saying that even if the forms have changed, the essential relationship between the propertied and the landless is the same as the relationship between feudal lords and their serfs.
 Kropotkin calls for the destruction of the state and the expropriation of all property into the commons, where the right to well-being can be achieved for all people.

-Chapters 4–12: Anarcho-Communist Society
+Chapters 4–11: Anarchist communist society

-Throughout the middle of the book, Kropotkin sketches a picture of what he feels an anarcho-communist society could look like.
-He points to the huge levels of production that modern industrial society achieved in terms of food production, clothing production, and housing production, and he uses this as evidence of the feasibility of an anarcho-communist society.
+Throughout the middle of the book, Kropotkin sketches a picture of what he feels an anarchist communist society could look like.
+He points to the huge levels of production that modern industrial society achieved in terms of food production, clothing production, and housing production, and he uses this as evidence of the feasibility of an anarchist communist society.
 More than enough of the essentials are produced for all people, Kropotkin argues; if they were only distributed properly, nobody would have any unmet needs.
-Kropotkin further argues that with the level of production output being so high people should not have to work more than five hours a day and they should be able to reduce that as much as possible, giving them free time for leisure, socialization, and to work on innovations that would reduce their labor.
+Kropotkin further argues that with the level of production output being so high, people should not have to work more than five hours a day and they should be able to reduce that as much as possible, giving them free time for leisure, socialization, and to work on innovations that would reduce their labor.

-Near the end of this section, Kropotkin discusses luxury items, recognizing that they are a necessity for a good life and affirming that luxury items would still be produced, even if production was taken under the purview of common need.
+Near the end of this section, Kropotkin discusses luxury items, recognizing that they are a necessity for a good life and affirming that luxury items would still be produced, even if production were taken under the purview of common need.
 Kropotkin claims that luxury items would be produced on a collective basis by those most interested in their production.
-He uses an example of a group of pianists dedicating time to building luxury pianos with the help of a group of collective carpenters who are interested in carpentry.
+He uses an example of a group of pianists dedicating time to building luxury pianos with the help of a group of collective carpenters.
 Kropotkin argues that this system of collective production could produce necessary luxury items—on top of the production of the necessities—for everybody to live a fulfilling life.